 Sony's answer was the Silicon X-tal (crystal) Reflective Display (SXRD®), a proprietary version of LCoS technology, Instead of light shining through the chip, the light reflects off a polished aluminum surface, behind which we can hide the transistors and all the pixel address wires.
 The benefits are profound.

-Wide inter-pixel gaps can make it seem as though you're looking at the image through a screen door.
-Hence the name from the projection lamp enters through the glass substrate at the top, reflects off the mirrored surface and passes back out
+The SXRD panel in cross section.
+Light from the projection lamp enters through the glass substrate at the top, reflects off the mirrored surface and passes back out through the Liquid Crystal, toward the screen.

-Vertically Aligned Liquid Crystal